 Greenheart is firmly committed to implementing measures to improve the three pillars of sustainability - Environmental, Social and Governance.
-We believe that sustainability in business is not just window dressing, but is essential to the development of the Company.
+We believe that sustainability in business is essential to the development of the Company.
 By adopting sustainable practices, we will gain competitive edge, increase our market share and eventually bring value to our shareholders in the long run.
 On top of that, we will continuously extend our efforts to improve the local communities that we work with, with a constant focus on social responsibility and to improve the livelihood of the people who live there.